libuv/libuv/docs/src/tcp.rst

     Enable / disable TCP keep-alive. `delay` is the initial delay in seconds, ignored when `enable` is zero.

-    A `delay` of 0 will imply using the system default setting for tcp keepalives, or if `delay` was previously set to a non-zero value, leave the value unchanged from the prior setting.
+    A `delay` of 0 will imply using the system default setting for TCP keepalives, or if `delay` was previously set to a non-zero value, leave the value unchanged from the prior setting.